Observe and record animal behaviour

 2. Observing Individual Behaviour

-• Max: Max was more hesitant, staying near the edges of the room.
+• Max: Max was more hesitant, staying near the room's edges.
 He avoided interacting with the other cats initially but seemed relaxed while resting.

 • Recording: “Max observed other cats from a distance, avoiding direct interaction.
 Rested in the corner but appeared comfortable.”